10 Tips for Managing Holiday Stress

 9. Take time for yourself

 You can’t give to others if your emotional tank is running on fumes.
-Find time to relax and regroup.
+Find time for self-care.
 Set aside time to meditate or pray, relax with a good book, journal, or just breathe.

 10. Celebrate the real meaning of the holidays